Keast & Osborne laboratory: Neural and Bioelectronic Control of Pelvic Organs

 +61 3 8344 5805 +61 3 9035 9716

-Voiding and reproduction are important human functions that require complex reflexes to occur at behaviourally appropriate times.
-The pelvic nervous system is the neural interface used by the brain to exert control over the relevant visceral and somatic systems.
+Voiding and reproduction are important human functions that require complex neural reflexes to occur at behaviourally appropriate times.
+The pelvic nervous system is the neural interface used by the brain to exert control over the pelvic organs and genitalia.
+Our goal is to help develop neuromodulation and other therapies to treat related human clinical conditions, many of which severely compromise quality of life over long periods.

 Our multidisciplinary approach uses rodent models and human samples to study the development, anatomy, and function of the pelvic nervous system, which comprises